 The pool is plain old white plaster!
 We debated going with Pebble Tec which is very trendy (everyone we know has it!)
 It’s longer lasting, but also slightly more expensive.
 But as much as we loved the idea of the finish lasting longer, we just kept going back to that word ~ timeless.
 That made choosing the old-fashioned plaster an easy decision.
 And I must admit, I love the way it looks! (and of course, cheaper is never a bad thing for my husband! 😉 )

 The chaise lounges were already here and in good shape so those we kept.

-One of the best things we did was to extend the patio cover.
+One of my favorite things we did in this backyard and pool renovation was to extend the patio cover!
 Previously, it only went over the French doors and the kitchen window (left of the doors).
 The far left area, which is the lounge area, was always in the blazing sun.
 And that window on the far left is the dining room and it was always sunny and hot in there.

 It’s amazing what a difference it’s made!
 The shade is lovely – we can actually sit there in the afternoon or early evening reading, enjoying a glass of wine or sitting with friends.
 But it also made the patio feel so much bigger!

 As far as furniture goes, I used almost everything that we had before.
 The wicker chairs and table, as well as the lounge chairs and chaises stayed.
 I did change out the chandeliers.
 You can read a whole post about those here.